 We are required to comply with various import, export control, and economic sanctions laws, which may affect our transactions with certain customers, business partners, and other persons, including in certain cases dealings with or between our employees and subsidiaries.
 We address below the topic of economic sanctions laws related to Russia's invasion of Ukraine, which commenced in February 2022.
 In certain circumstances, export control and economic sanctions regulations may prohibit the export of certain products, services, and technologies, and in other circumstances, we may be required to obtain an export license before exporting a controlled item.
 Failure to comply with any regulations and sanctions could result in civil and criminal actions, monetary and non-monetary penalties, disruptions to our business, limitations on our ability to import and export products and services, and damage to our reputation.

-In response to Russia's invasion of Ukraine in 2022, and as referenced above, the U.S., the European Union, and certain other countries imposed economic sanctions on Russian financial institutions, businesses in Russia, and Russian interests and individuals, and the Russian government implemented sanctions and regulations in response.
-We continue to monitor the ongoing developments related to Ukraine, as well as the status of all applicable sanctions.
+In response to Russia's 2022 invasion of Ukraine, the U.S., European Union, and other countries imposed economic sanctions on Russian entities, while Russia enacted countermeasures.
+We continue to monitor developments and applicable sanctions.